sighupio/gatekeeper-policy-manager/README.md

 ### Multi-cluster support

-GPM supports viewing information from more than one cluster.
-Multi-cluster support is achieved by using a `kubeconfig` with more than one context, where each context points to a different cluster.
-GPM will let you choose the context (cluster) from the UI.
+GPM can show information from more than one cluster.
+To use this, provide a `kubeconfig` with more than one context.
+Each context points to a different cluster.
+GPM lets you choose the context (cluster) from the UI.

-If you want to run GPM in a cluster but with multi-cluster support, do as follows:
+To run GPM in a cluster with multi-cluster support, do these steps:

-1. Mounting a `kubeconfig` file in GPM's pod(s) with the cluster access configuration.
+1. Mount a `kubeconfig` file with the cluster access configuration in the GPM pods.
-2. Setting the environment variable `KUBECONFIG` value with the path to the mounted `kubeconfig` file.
-Or you can simply mount it in `/home/nonroot/.kube/config` and GPM will detect it automatically.
+2. Set the `KUBECONFIG` environment variable to the path of the mounted `kubeconfig` file.
+Or mount it at `/home/nonroot/.kube/config`, and GPM detects it automatically.

+> [!IMPORTANT]
-> ⚠️ Please remember that the user for the clusters should have the proper permissions.
-You can use the [`manifests/rabc.yaml`](manifests/rbac.yaml) file as reference.
+> The user for the clusters must have the correct permissions.
+Use the [`manifests/rbac.yaml`](manifests/rbac.yaml) file as a reference.
 >
-> Also note that the cluster where GPM is running should be able to reach the other clusters, i.e. network connectivity.
+> The cluster where GPM runs must reach the other clusters.
+This needs network connectivity.

-When you run GPM locally, you are already using a `kubeconfig` file to connect to the clusters, you should see all your defined contexts and be able to switch between them easily from the UI.
+When you run GPM locally, you already use a `kubeconfig` file to connect to the clusters.
+You see all your contexts and can switch between them from the UI.

 #### AWS IAM Authentication

-If you want to use a kubeconfig with IAM Authentication, you'll need to customize GPM's container image because the IAM authentication uses external AWS binaries that are not included by default in the image.
+To use a kubeconfig with IAM authentication, you must customize the GPM container image.
+The IAM authentication uses external AWS binaries.
+The image does not include them by default.

-You can customize the container image with a `Dockerfile` like the following:
+You can customize the container image with a `Dockerfile` like this one:

 ```Dockerfile
 FROM curlimages/curl:7.81.0 as downloader